lewagon/data-setup/_partials/setup_instructions.md

 # Setup instructions

-The following instructions will help you to get ready for [Le Wagon](http://www.lewagon.com) Data Bootcamp:
+The following instructions will help you to get ready for [Le Wagon](http://www.lewagon.com) data bootcamp:

 - Grab a text editor
 - Install a package manager